 China’s increased labour costs have also increased product prices, presenting Vietnam with an opportunity to become the next manufacturing powerhouse utilizing unskilled labour.
 This can be seen in how formerly prosperous industrial zones in China are increasingly shifting to Vietnam.

 5 – The cost of setting up a new factory in Vietnam is relatively inexpensive

 In contrast to many other nations, Vietnam does not require most firms to have a minimum capital requirement.
 Investors can launch a firm without having a significant amount of money.

 The company needs to raise enough money to pay for the anticipated expenditures of the new firm and manufacturing.

 Given global economic instability and a lack of high-yielding investment opportunities, the Vietnamese economy, and the industrial and logistics real estate market, in particular, are more enticing to overseas investors.
-As a result of the favorable and consistent macroeconomic growth, investors are shifting from Asia to Europe.
+As a result of the favourable and consistent macroeconomic growth, investors are shifting from Asia to Europe.

 The fast growth in foreign direct investment capital, together with the value chain change, has paved the way for a bright future for Vietnam’s industrial and logistics real estate market.
-With the relocation of manufacturing facilities from China to Vietnam and the fast expansion of local demand, industrial and logistics real estate in Vietnam has been the top choice for foreign investment.
+With the relocation of manufacturing facilities from China to Vietnam and the fast expansion of local demand, industrial and logistics real estate in Vietnam have been the top choice for foreign investment.